 Easter in Weymouth is a great time of year.
 With many children on half term holidays from school the events season springs into action.
 This year there is an array of events and attractions happening across the town and the surrounding areas.
-Accommodation providers in the town see an increase in booking with hotels and holiday parks in Weymouth filling up with visitors.
+Accommodation providers in the town see an increase in booking with hotels, caravan parks and holiday parks in Weymouth filling up with visitors.
 Have a look at 10 fantastic things to do this Easter in Weymouth.

 1. The We Are Weymouth Dino Trail happens around the Town from the 8th – 23rd April.
 Easter in Weymouth welcomes some family dinosaur fun to the town centre, harbourside and beach.
 Put on you Pith Helmet, dust off your magnifying glass and join the fun!
 There is also a Roarsome Dino Day on 15th April.
 A day full of free family dino fun.